 - 10. There are multiple local areas (catchments) within the New Plymouth District (the District) where development contributions apply, as well as district-wide catchments for the stormwater, parks and open spaces, transportation and community infrastructure activities.
 The catchments where development contributions apply for each infrastructure activity and development area are mapped in Part 3 of the Policy. - 11.
-The related charges per Household Unit Equivalent (HUE) for each catchment or development area are in Table 1.
-See the 'determining infrastructure impact' section below for an explanation of a HUE.
+The related charges per Household Unit Equivalent (HUE) for each activity are in Table 1.
+See the 'determining infrastructure impact' section below for an explanation of a HUE. - 12.
+For each infrastructure activity catchment or development area for which development contributions are required, the development contribution payable is calculated by multiplying the number of HUEs generated through the development by the charge for that activity.
+This is then aggregated for all activities to give the total charge. - 13.
+For example, a three-lot residential development in New Plymouth City with standard (three-bedroom) dwellings will pay three times the water, wastewater, stormwater, transportation, community infrastructure, and parks and open spaces charges, totalling \$58,180 (GST exclusive). - 14.
+These charges may be adjusted for inflation annually in line with the Producers Price Index Outputs for Construction, as permitted by sections 106 (2B) and (2C) of the LGA02.
+The latest charges will be published on Council's website npdc.govt.nz.